 - 8 cups shredded coconut or finely grated fresh coconut

 - ¾ cup fresh ginger peeled and finely grated

 - 1 ¼ cups organic sugar or superfine sugar

 - 1 zest lime

-- In a large heavy pan over medium to low heat, melt sugar while stirring occasionally with a wooden spoon.
-When sugar is completely melted, it should be brown, (not dark brown or light brown) add coconut rum mixture quickly and mix vigorously to incorporate all ingredients.
+In a large heavy pan over medium to low heat, melt sugar while occasionally stirring with a wooden spoon.
+When the sugar is completely melted, it should be brown, (not dark brown or light brown) add coconut rum mixture quickly and mix vigorously to incorporate all ingredients.
 Let the mixture cook about 1 minute while stirring.
 Remove from heat and let cool completely.
 Line a large baking sheet with parchment paper.
 Place a large bowl with water, next to the pan, moisten hands and form small balls.
-You many need to re-moist your hand if your hands become too sticky and make sure you remove any excess water.
-Place each ball on lined baking dish 1 cm - 2.5cm (0.5" - 1") apart.
-Store in refrigerator for a few hours so the Rum Balls get slightly firmed.
-You may also serve immediately if preferred.
+You may need to re-moist your hand if your hands become too sticky and make sure you remove any excess water.
+Place each ball on lined baking dish 1 cm – 2.5cm (0.5″ – 1″) apart.
+Store in refrigerator for a few hours, so the Rum Balls get slightly firmed.
+You may also serve them immediately if preferred.

 Use a good quality rum such as Rum Barbancourt